rkitover/windows-dev-guide/README.md

 See [here](#elevated-access-sudo) about the `sudo` wrapper.

-I made these because the normal pwsh approach for these is too cumbersome, I generally recommend using and getting used to the native idiom for whatever you are doing.
+I made these because the normal PowerShell approach for these is too cumbersome, I generally recommend using and getting used to the native idiom for whatever you are doing.